NEST: Nested Event Stream Transformer for Sequences of Multisets: Conclusion

 \section{Conclusion}

-We introduced NEST, a hierarchical Transformer for event streams that can be structured as \texttt{SeqSet}.
-By employing hierarchical Transformer layers with SWE and CSE, NEST preserves multiset boundaries and induces structured sparsity, achieving significantly higher throughput than standard BERT-style baselines.
-Masked Set Modeling provides explicit set-level supervision, yielding directly usable \texttt{[CLS]} embeddings without post-hoc pooling.
-Experiments on MIMIC-IV, proprietary EHR, and Instacart demonstrate improvements in both efficiency and downstream tasks.
+We introduced NEST, a hierarchical Transformer for sequence-of-multiset (\texttt{SeqSet}) event streams.
+By interleaving within-set (SWE) and cross-set (CSE) encoders, NEST preserves multiset boundaries and induces structured sparsity, achieving higher throughput than BERT-style baselines while exposing a token-level bypass path that prevents the information loss inherent in sequential SWE-then-CSE designs (Proposition~\ref{prop:bypass}).
+Masked Set Modeling adds explicit set-level supervision, yielding directly usable \texttt{[CLS]} embeddings without post-hoc pooling.
+Across MIMIC-IV, a proprietary pediatric EHR, and Instacart NBR, NEST consistently outperforms strong baselines; ablations confirm that gains arise from the interleaved architecture and MSM rather than capacity.
+NEST is a step toward foundation models that respect, rather than flatten, the structure of real-world event streams.